All Episodes

 How are you doing?

-But now and now you got this.
+But now, and I'll let you go after this.

-I here's let me summarize the question.
+Let me summarize the question.

-The establishment hates Trump so bad that they would prefer Hillary be elected instead of Trump.
+As I understand it, the establishment hates Trump so bad that they would prefer Hillary be elected instead of Trump.

-Therefore, the establishment told the committee members don't go too hard on Hillary.
+Therefore, the establishment told the committee members don't go too hard on Hillary because if Trump gets a nomination, we want her to win.

 But they obviously are.

-Here's a reasonable guy from New Jersey wondering if the Republican, whoever it is, the Republican apparatus dislikes Trump so much they would prefer Hillary.
+Here's a reasonable guy from New Jersey wondering if the Republican, whoever it is, the Republican apparatus, dislikes Trump so much they would prefer Hillary.

 And so don't damage Hillary too much.